Generalizable and Relightable Gaussian Splatting for Human Novel View Synthesis: Limitations

 \section{Limitations}

-While our method delivers high-quality relighting results on human subjects, several challenging cases remain.
-Due to the inherent limitations of the adopted rendering equation, our approach is unable to accurately model transparent materials such as eyeglasses and struggles to handle extremely thin structures, including hair strands.
-Future endeavors could explore the implementation of advanced reflectance models to further enhance the realism of relighting.
+While our method achieves high-quality relighting results on human subjects, it has two primary limitations.
+First, due to the intrinsic constraints of the adopted rendering equation, our approach cannot accurately model transparent or metallic materials, such as eyeglasses and metallic sequins, and struggles with extremely thin structures, including individual hair strands.
+Future work could explore the integration of advanced reflectance models to further improve the realism of relighting.

+Second, our method requires at least two input images with precise camera poses for stereo-based geometry estimation and relighting.
+This dependency on multi-view calibration limits its applicability in scenarios with unknown or imprecise poses and reduces robustness in unconstrained environments.
+In future work, we aim to incorporate geometry priors from foundational models, such as VGGT~\cite{wang2025vggt}, enabling novel view synthesis and high-quality relighting from arbitrary viewpoints without explicit calibration.